storesafe/cordova-sqlite-storage/README.md

 2. Correctness: any issue with correctness should result in a new testcase together with the bug fix.

 **Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration is finished for Windows Phone 8.
 Pull requests are very welcome for these kinds of issues.

-## Professional support

-Available for integration with SQLCipher.

 # Unit test(s)